OpenAnswers/top4j/README.md

 The Top4J Remote Attach function is executed via the command line and attaches to a remote JVM process via the JDK tools VirtualMachine API.

 See "Get Started" section for more details.

+Top4J is part of the Open Answers [Panther](https://www.openanswers.co.uk/products/panther) suite of monitoring applications.
 Build
 =====
 ```bash